hfhbd/serviceloader-gradle-plugin/README.md

 ## Usage

-This plugin is uploaded to mavenCentral `app.softwork.serviceloader:gradle-plugin:LATEST`, so you need to add mavenCentral to your plugin repositories:
+This plugin is uploaded to mavenCentral, so you need to add `mavenCentral()` to your plugin repositories:

 ```kotlin
 // settings.gradle.kts